HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/IdentifyNewManagedPages.md

     /opt/IBM/WebSphere/wp_profile/PortalServer/bin/xmlaccess.sh -user wpsadmin -password wpsadmin -url http://localhost:10039/wps/config/ -in /opt/IBM/WebSphere/PortalServer/doc/xml-samples/Export.xml -out result.xml
     ```

-2. Use the following grep command to extract content-node entries and pipe the output to a new XML file.
+2. Use the following `grep` command to extract content-node entries and pipe the output to a new XML file.
 This file is the base export.

-    Example:
+    For example:

     ```shell
     grep content-node >> new_pages_base.xml